 For those just getting into Colorado fly fishing and understanding fly fishing flies, it may seem like a daunting task.
 One of the most common things that beginning anglers struggle with is deciding which type of fly to use to give you the best chance of catching a fish.

 In today’s post, we’ll introduce you to the three most common categories of fly fishing flies and how to use them — dry flies, nymphs, and streamers.
 Regardless of your Colorado fly fishing experience, Kirks Flyshop is here to help you have the best experience possible during your time on the water.
 For new anglers, one of the best ways to get into the sport is through our Colorado guided fly fishing trips.
 We offer trips lasting four, six, and eight hours, and we guarantee that you’ll catch fish during every trip.
-Learn more about the types of fly fishing flies below, then stop by our Estes Park fly shop to pick up your flies and other fly fishing gear.
+Learn more about the types of fly fishing flies below, check the Estes Park fishing report, and then stop by our Estes Park fly shop to pick up your flies and other fly fishing gear.

 Fly Fishing Flies: Dries